katelynprovost/4180-Final-Project-Gifting-Table/README.md

 Our exchange table has interactive LEDs, sensors, and turntable to provide an engaging experience for the user.
 The table spins for a randomized amount of time so you never know which gift you will get--will it be a happy surprise? ,':)

-The table can be powered with a generator for use at events where electricity may not be available.
+The table can hold up to 8 gifts at a time, and it can be powered with a generator for use at events where electricity may not be available.

 ## ELECTRONICS SUBSYSTEM
 ### HARDWARE REQUIRED